Self Publishing Platforms Pros and Cons

 Self Publishing Platforms: The Pros

 Access to Markets and Selling Opportunities.
 Book retailers, distributors, libraries and schools will rarely contract with individual authors and small publishers for the purchase of books.
 Self publishing platforms can provide access to these distribution channels.
 As well, they can often provide authors with a link to a web sales page featuring the title so that individual customers can order a copy through the platform direct, eliminating the sales, packaging and shipping hassle for authors!
-For example, the Createspace platform gives authors the opportunity to have their completed books sold on Amazon, currently the leading online bookseller, for both print and Kindle (ebook) editions.
-As well, they automatically set up a Createspace sales page for each book published so that authors can send interested customers to the page and have Createspace handle the sale and shipping.
+For example, the Kindle Direct Publishing (KDP) platform gives authors the opportunity to have their completed books sold on Amazon, currently the leading online bookseller, for both print and Kindle (ebook) editions.

 Reduces Formatting Guesswork.
 Formatting documents for print production can be challenging for even experienced graphic design professionals!
 Whether it's providing formatting tips and templates, or taking an author's Word document and getting it ready for a fee, these companies know the process and know what works.
 This reduces guesswork and helps create a more marketable end product.
 Plus, formatting text for ebooks can be tricky since it must be readable on a variety of mobile and electronic devices.
 Platforms can take an author's manuscript document (such as a Word document) and convert it to an e-publication format (such as ePub).